sinnie/learn_web_dev/node.md

     * This allows you to completely defer a callback to a new stack to be invoked at the next _tick_ (an iteration of the event loop).
 This means that the function that called `nextTick` has to return - along with its parent and all the way up to the root of the stack.
 Afterwards, when the loop is trying to execute new events, your nextTick'ed function will be there in a new stack.
   * `setImmediate()` is called at the start of the next tick.
 (Therefore, `nextTick` tasks can add things to the current tick indefinitely, which will prevent other operations from executing.
 In contrast, `setImmediate` tasks can only add things to the queue for the next tick).

-####  __Call Pending Callbacks__
+#### 4. __Call Pending Callbacks__
 In this phase, pending callbacks are called.
 All I/O callbacks are invoked immediately after polling for I/O, for the most part.
 However, there are cases in which calling such a callback is deferred for the next loop iteration.
 If the previous iteration deferred any I/O callback it will be run at this point.

 Input/Output that may or may not be blocking.
 During the I/O callbacks phase, almost all callbacks are executed.
 However, there are exceptions including close callbacks, ones scheduled by timers, and `setImmediate()`.
 * Some system operations such as types of TCP errors, like `ECONNREFUSED` which occur when attempting to connect, will be queued to execute during the I/O callbacks phase.

-#### __Idle, Prepare__
+#### 5. __Idle, Prepare__
 Idle handle callbacks are called.
 Despite the name, idle handles are run on every iteration and is active.
-This phase is used internally, and an [interesting discussion can be found here](http://stackoverflow.com/questions/39132618/node-js-why-are-idle-and-prepare-phases-only-used-internally)
+This phase is used internally, and an [interesting discussion can be found on StackOverflow.](http://stackoverflow.com/questions/39132618/node-js-why-are-idle-and-prepare-phases-only-used-internally)

-#### __Poll__
+#### 6. __Poll__
-First, poll timeout is calculated.
-Before blocking for I/O the loop calculates for how long it should block.
-These are the rules when calculating the timeout:
+First, the poll timeout is calculated.
+Before blocking for I/O the loop calculates the amount of time it should block.
+This time is determined through the following calculations:
   * If the loop was run with the `UV_RUN_NOWAIT` flag, the timeout is 0.
   * If the loop is going to be stopped (`uv_stop()` was called), the timeout is 0.
   * If there are no active handles or requests, the timeout is 0.